Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 rhs_i: rhs_i
 need_to_analyze_msb: false
 ```

-And that's one full iteration of the loop, I know it seems like a lot, but it's not.
-There is a bunch of numbers on the screen but most of the operations are very simple, so I hope you can understand it.
+And that's one full iteration of the loop.
+I know it seems like a lot, but it's not.
+There are a bunch of numbers on the screen, but most of the operations are very simple, so I hope you can understand it.

 ### Second Phase
-Similar to the naive version analyzing the second phase will be easier, so here is the code:
+Similar to the naive version, analyzing the second phase will be easier, so here is the code:

 ```rust
 #[inline(always)]